YottaDB/YDBDoc/MessageRecovery/errors.rst

 TCOMMITDISALLOW, TROLLBACK required after an unhandled error in trigger context

 Run Time Error: This transaction did an update that invoked a trigger which in turn encountered an error that was not handled by the application error trap inside the trigger context.
-Because of this, the exit from trigger context was abnormal.
+Because of this, the exit from the trigger context was abnormal.
 YottaDB does not commit such transactions since they would not preserve the atomicity of trigger updates (triggering update + triggered updates).

 Action: Such transactions can only be rolled back.
 If this is a nested TSTART (subtransaction), it can optionally be rolled back incrementally, that is, only the nested TSTART needs to be rolled back while the parent TSTART can still be committed.